ArafetMarnissi/Arafet-Marnissi-Portfolio/README.md

-# Jihed Ben Salah Portfolio
+# Arafet Marnissi Portfolio

-This is the personal portfolio website of Jihed Ben Salah, AI Engineer & Data Scientist.
+This is the personal portfolio website of Arafet Marnissi, AI Engineer specializing in Generative AI & LLMOps.

 Built with React, TypeScript, Vite, and Tailwind CSS.
-Showcases professional experience, hackathon victories, conferences, and projects.
+Showcases professional experience, projects, certifications, and mentoring activities.

 ## Quick Start